 MEW reports patents related to closed-loop and declares being a consultant at CamDiab.
 AB declares no duality of interest associated with this manuscript.
 RH reports having received speaker honoraria from Eli Lilly, Dexcom and Novo Nordisk, receiving license fees from Braun; receiving consultancy fees from Abbott Diabetes Care, patents related to closed-loop, and being director at CamDiab.
 CKB has received consultancy fees from CamDiab, speaker honoraria from Ypsomed and research support from Abbott Diabetes Care, Dexcom and Ypsomed.
 NK, RLC, RL, AB, AL, RHol, DL, PY, YSC, SS, IF, GM, AC, JL, DR, SC and AA declare no duality of interest associated with this manuscript.

+DATA AVILABILITY STATEMENT

+Study protocol, statistical analysis plan and fully anonymised individual participant data that underlie the results reported in the manuscript will be available 6 months following publication and ending 36 months following manuscript publication to investigators whose proposed use of the data has been approved by an independent review committee identified for this purpose, to achieve aims in the approved proposal.
+Proposals should be directed to cb2000@cam.ac.uk and may be submitted up to 36 months following article publication.
+To gain access, data requestors will need to sign a data access agreement.

+Fully anonymised data may be shared with third parties (EU or non-EU based) for the purposes of advancing management and treatment of diabetes.

 REFERENCES